ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and wildcard certificate.md

         > **BEWARE!**
         > Reflector won't notices the changes done to the annotations in the certificate resource itself.
 It's only aware of what's specified in the directly related secret generated from this certificate.
 In upcoming guides I'll show you how to deal with changes in these annotations so Reflector does its thing as expected.

     - The parameter `spec.isCA` allows you to turn a certificate into a Certificate Authority.
 When the value is `true`, you can use this certificate to sign other certificates issued by other issuers that rely on this CA's secret.
 In this case is left as `false` for not complicating things further at this point.
-You can find an example of how to boostrap an issuer with a self-signed CA [in this cert-manager page](https://cert-manager.io/docs/configuration/selfsigned/#bootstrapping-ca-issuers).
+You can find an example of how to bootstrap an issuer with a self-signed CA [in this cert-manager page](https://cert-manager.io/docs/configuration/selfsigned/#bootstrapping-ca-issuers).

     - In the `spec.privateKey` section, be careful of always having `rotationPolicy` set as `Always`.
 This makes cert-manager regenerate the certificate's secret rather than reusing the current one.
 This policy about private key rotation is also [described in the cert-manager documentation](https://cert-manager.io/docs/usage/certificate/#configuring-private-key-rotation).